 The potential of the 5G revolution and expanded use of unlicensed spectrum is more significant than merely providing access.
 It will also increase internet speeds, add bandwidth, and lower latency in a way that benefits business-to-business interactions and IoT-driven machine-to-machine communications.
 Once we make this connection, we can bring the app economy to the next level.

-The App Association therefore supports the federal government's development of an Implementation Plan for the National Strategy to Secure 5G.
-Further, we offer the following specific inputs on various questions posed on the Strategy's line of efforts:
+The App Association therefore supports the federal government's development of the 5G Challenge in collaboration with the Department of Defense 5G Initiative.
+We offer the following specific inputs on various questions presented by NTIA.